 What is the difference between an EPD and an environmental label?

-Created by Or Galant, Modified on Thu, 27 Jun 2024 at 04:01 PM by Danielle Crowter Elfving
+Created by Or Galant, Modified on Mon, 30 Sep at 10:54 AM by Ariadna Serra

 An environmental label (type I) according to ISO 14024 is a third-party verified demonstration that the product fulfils certain environmental criteria as defined by the programme owner.
 The design of the programme is normally such that only a certain share of the market will fulfil these requirements, and thus intend to drive the market into a direction with a lower environmental impact.